-Queen Victoria Market including the land, buildings and structures (including the exteriors and interiors), roads, trees and historical archaeology.
+Queen Victoria Market including the land, buildings and structures (including the exteriors and interiors), roads, trees and historical archaeology.HOW IS IT SIGNIFICANT?

 The Queen Victoria Market is of historical, archaeological, social, architectural and aesthetic significance to the State of Victoria.

 Importance to the course, or pattern, of Victoria's cultural history.

 Potential to yield information that will contribute to an understanding of Victoria's cultural history.